Application Note

 • and specifications for End-to-End Link (E2EL) up to 500 MHz / Cat.6A in Annex D (normative) "Requirements for End-to-End Link configurations".

-Other papers on SPE cabling relevant to the U.S. including Canada and Mexico, such as ANSI/TIA-568.5, are being prepared at TIA TR 42.9.
-In the TIA 42.9 papers this is realized via a revision: ANSI/TIA-1005-B (industrial cabling without SPE).
-In terms of content, all these supplements are largely congruent.
+Other papers on SPE cabling relevant to the USA including Canada and Mexico, such as ANSI/TIA-568.5, are being prepared at TIA TR 42.9.
+In the TIA 42.9 papers, this is realised via a revision: ANSI/TIA-568.7 (industrial cabling without SPE).
+In terms of content, all these additions are largely congruent.

 These cabling standards provide the user with information on the structure of the cabling, the cabling components to be used to achieve the performance specifications and the limit values for checking the cabling.
-Thus, they are the most important tool for the construction and commissioning of SPE cabling systems.
+Thus, they are the most important instrument for the construction and commissioning of SPE cabling.
 At the same time, they ensure compatibility between devices and cabling via the references to the component standards (e.g. connectors according to IEC 63171-6).
-This compatibility is a basic requirement for the function of networks and connections based on SPE and thus the basis for IoT/IIoT.
-The use of other cabling components is possible in principle, but then no longer compliant with the standard and carries the risk of incompatibilities and functional losses.
+This compatibility is a basic prerequisite for the function of networks and connections based on SPE and thus the basis for IoT/IIoT.
+The use of other cabling components is possible in principle, but then no longer complies with the standard and carries the risk of incompatibilities and functional losses.

 INTERNATIONAL COORDINATION FOR A UNIFORM STANDARD